 There are no potential impacts on listed reptiles, amphibians, or insects since listed species are unlikely to be present on either JBLE - Eustis or JBLE - Langley, and multiple surveys have not documented their presence on the base (JBLE - Eustis 2019; JBLE - Langley 2019).
 Similarly, no adverse effects on Harper's fimbristylis are expected.
-While this species is listed with the potential to be found on JBLE - Langley, it has not been identified on the base (JBLE - Langley 2019).
+While this species is listed with the potential to be found on JBLE - Langley, it has not been identified on the base and is unlikely to occur due to the heavy manipulation and grounds maintenance on the base (JBLE - Langley 2019).
 If Harper's fimbristylis is identified on the base, actions would be taken to avoid drift from proposed aerial herbicide treatment activities.